e1pmiS/e1pmis/README.md

 ## Some Other Things
 - 🔭 Currently exploring advanced automation frameworks and cloud-native architectures
 - 🌱 Expanding knowledge in distributed systems, orchestration, and AI integration
-- 😄 Pronouns: he/him